Skip to content

 Size around the stream network in which the valley bottom will be researched Default value: 1500.0 Number

-Minimum threshold value
+Minimum relative height value

 THRESH_MIN